 This species is one of the birds closest to extinction in the Americas.
 It belongs to a group of large, ground-dwelling tropical birds that are closely related to turkeys.

 Some say the birds are just as tasty as domestic turkeys, and unfortunately, harvesting the birds and eggs for food is an ongoing problem.

-Blue-billed Curassow populations have also declined dramatically due to habitat loss in the Magdalena Valley, where most of the species’ population lives.
-Huge areas of lowland forest have been razed to create clearings for livestock and crops, illegal coca farms, oil extraction, and mining.
+Blue-billed Curassow populations have also declined dramatically due to habitat loss.
+Huge areas of lowland forest in the bird's former range have been razed for livestock and crops, illegal coca farms, oil extraction, and mining.

-Although the species has been seen infrequently at other sites in Colombia, the Alliance for Zero Extinction has recognized the Serrania de las Quinchas as the portion of the Magdalena Valley most critical for the continued survival of the curassow, because it appears to be home to the species’ last viable population.
+Although the species has been seen infrequently at other sites in Colombia, the Alliance for Zero Extinction has recognized a small portion of the Magdalena Valley as most critical for the curassow's survival.
+This appears to be home to one of the last viable populations for the species.

 That site is now a protected area: ABC and Colombian partner Fundación ProAves established the El Paujíl Reserve in 2004 and then expanded the reserve in 2010.

 We continue to work with our partner Fundación ProAves to protect habitat and restore forests at El Paujíl.
 Outreach programs, such as the annual Blue-billed Curassow Festival started by ProAves, have reduced hunting.

 In addition, job-training programs for local women and ecotourism opportunities are helping to generate funds to maintain this special place.

 You can visit this lowland rainforest reserve with its incredible bird list of over 350 species.
 Learn more on our Conservation Birding site.